Exciting News!

 New Developments

 In order to further my interest in design and home furnishings, I have developed a small range of textiles and Homeware.
 I love the idea of creating a product that is both beautiful and useful.
-This new product range is available to View here In addition to these printed textiles, I am also working on Needlepoint designs and Tapestry Weaving.
+This new product range is available to View here In addition to these printed textiles, I am also working on new Needlepoint designs, Tapestry Weaving and Rug making.

 Where can you see my work?

-I exhibit regularly in the South East of England and have taken part in South East Open Studios for 17 years.
-I also currently have a selection of landscapes available at the Number Four Gallery in St Abbs, Scotland.
+I currently have a selection of contemporary Still Life paintings available at the Number Four Gallery in St Abbs, Scotland.